Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Mould Effect (Self-Siphoning Beads).md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6
+**Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6 (Medium)

 **Mitigation**: Ask audience to step back (at least 1m) to avoid being hit and hold the beaker away from your body.
-If standing elevated  to demonstrate then ask audience to stand back further.
+If the standing is elevated, then ask audience to stand back further.
 Do NOT carry out in a crowded space.
-Make sure audience is paying attention.
-Pick up the beads yourself after it finishes, do not let children play with it.
+Make sure audience pay attention.
+Pick up the beads yourself after it is done, do not let children play with it.

 In case of injury, call a first aider.

-**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4
+**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4 (Medium)

 <br/>